skymethod/spc/README.md

 ## Get involved

-If you work on a podcast app, and are planning on implementing SPC, leave a note over in the [discussion area](https://github.com/skymethod/spc/discussions) and I'll keep a list of supporting apps below.
+If you work on a podcast app, and are planning on implementing SPC, leave a note over in the [discussion area](https://github.com/skymethod/spc/discussions) and I'll keep a list of supporting apps on this page.